 A music folder/bag - to put all your music and music sheets in.

 What is the ISM?

-To confirm their professional status when they join the society, members of the ISM are required to provide references and proof of professional status prior to becoming full members.
+To confirm a members professional status when joining the ISM, members are required to provide references and proof of professional status prior to becoming full members.
 This means you can be rest assured that you are working with a proven music professional when you have lessons with an ISM member.